leukemia-kispi/HiChIP-Analysis/README.md

 **Install Anaconda3 to set up conda environments and access conda archives**

-Esure curl is installed for transferring data from or to a server using URLs.
+Ensure curl is installed for transferring data from or to a server using URLs.
 Download the bash file for installation of Anaconda3.
 Verify the checksum of selected install version

 ```
 sudo apt install curl -y